amteich/kirby-twig/doc/errors.md

   </tr>
 </table>

-*Note for Kirby 2.4+ users: we are not using the Whoops error reporting page, with its full stack trace explorer, because it’s not really useful here — it shows PHP code instead of the faulty Twig code.*
+*We are not using the Whoops error reporting page, with its full stack trace explorer, because it’s not really useful here — it shows PHP code instead of the faulty Twig code.*